 Blue Hill Avenue and Warren Street run through the heart of Mattapan and Roxbury.
 These streets connect thousands of people each day to work, school, shopping, worship, and more.
 However, the current state of the corridor discourages those same people from feeling safe and comfortable.
 People walking and biking have to constantly navigate in fear and frustration, and the 46,000+ daily bus riders who travel along this corridor are stuck in traffic and deal with unreliable and slow buses.
 This crucial corridor could work better with a little help from you!

-- The City of Boston has committed to planning efforts along Blue Hill Ave & Warren St and is hiring a community engagement staff member to work specifically along this corridor.
+- The City of Boston has committed to planning efforts along Blue Hill Ave & Warren St and is hiring a corridor planner to work specifically along this corridor.

 - To secure short term wins and hear the larger vision for this corridor, we are deploying Street Ambassadors this summer.
 Their goal will be to ensure that the planning process begins with and by the community, by mobilizing community members and collecting and sharing information about what community members want.